Im Null

 Im Null (stylized Im null) is a 2014 video game by Austin-based independent developer Zak Ayles.
 Described as a "virtual horror art gallery", Im null is an experimental multiplayer game in which players explore wireframe environments.
 Im null received praise from critics for its experimental gameplay and themes of isolation and connection.
-After a period of incompatibility of Unity Web Player games on modern web browsers, Ayles restored the game on his personal website in August 2022.
+After a period of incompatibility of Unity Web Player games on modern web browsers, Ayles restored the game on his personal website in August 2022 with the help of Ryder Cutler.

 Gameplay

 The game is a multiplayer game, although the involvement of other players is passive, represented by vertical lines, and there is no direct form of interaction or communication between players.
 Players input a string of numbers at the start of the game, which is the only way they are identifiable to other players.
 The game is open-ended, without any goals or direction, and consists of exploration through the stark environments in the game.
 The game also features NULL, a wireframe head described as a ghost in the machine that occasionally appears in the game and seems to move autonomously, such as mimicking the player's movement and chasing them, and has the capacity to "ban" players from the game if caught by removing them from the instance.